(Updated 21. September 2022)

-After investing in Bitcoin, it’s natural to start looking at Ethereum to increase your returns even more, but is it safe to invest in Ethereum?
+After learning about Bitcoin, it’s natural to start looking at Ethereum for its potential to increase your returns.
+But is it safe to invest in Ethereum?

 Yes, Investing in Ethereum is Safe

 Most people investing in Ethereum have no idea what they’re doing.
-Investing in Ethereum is safe, as long as you do it right.
+To mitigate risk, you should do the following: